Merle Travis: Guitar style

 Merle Travis is now acknowledged as one of the most influential American guitarists of the 20th century.
 His unique guitar style inspired many guitarists who followed, most notably Chet Atkins, who first heard Travis's radio broadcasts on Cincinnati's WLW Boone County Jamboree in 1939 while living with his father in rural Georgia.
-Among the many other guitarists influenced by Travis are Scotty Moore, Earl Hooker, Lonnie Mack, and Marcel Dadi.
+Among the many other guitarists influenced by Travis are Scotty Moore, Earl Hooker, Lonnie Mack, Doc Watson, and Marcel Dadi.
 His son, Thom Bresh (1948–2022), had continued playing in Travis's style on a custom-made Langejans Dualette.

-Although his early tutors were among the first to use the thumbpick in guitar playing, freeing the fingers to pick melody, Travis' style, according to Chet Atkins, went on in musical directions "never dreamt about" by his predecessors.
-His trademark mature style incorporated elements from ragtime, blues, boogie, jazz and Western swing, and was marked by rich chord progressions, harmonics, slides and bends, and rapid changes of key.
-He could shift quickly from finger-picking to flatpicking in the midst of a number by gripping his thumbpick like a flat pick.
+Although his early tutors were among the first to use the thumb pick in guitar playing, freeing the fingers to pick melody, Travis' style, according to Chet Atkins, went on in musical directions "never dreamt about" by his predecessors.
+His trademark mature style incorporated elements from ragtime, blues, boogie, jazz, and Western swing, and was marked by rich chord progressions, harmonics, slides and bends, and rapid changes of key.
+He could shift quickly from fingerpicking to flatpicking in the midst of a number by gripping his thumb pick like a flat pick.
 In his hands, the guitar resembled a full band.
-As his son Thom Bresh puts it, on first hearing his father as a child "I thought it was just the coolest sound, because it sounded like a whole bunch of instruments coming from one guitar.
-In it, I heard rhythm parts, I heard melodies, I heard chords and all this wrapped up in one."
+As his son Thom Bresh puts it, on first hearing his father as a child, "I thought it was just the coolest sound, because it sounded like a whole bunch of instruments coming from one guitar.
+In it, I heard rhythm parts, I heard melodies, I heard chords, and all this wrapped up in one."
 Equally at home on acoustic and electric guitar, Travis was one of the first to exploit the full range of techniques and sonorities available on the electric guitar.

 Though Chet Atkins was the most prominent guitarist to be inspired by Merle Travis, the two players' styles were significantly different.
-As Atkins explained, "While I play alternate bass strings which sounds more like a stride piano style, Merle played two bass strings simultaneously on the one and three beats, producing a more exciting solo rhythm, in my opinion.
-It was somewhat reminiscent of the great old black players."
-The resemblance was no coincidence; Travis himself acknowledged the influence of black guitarists such as Blind Blake, the foremost ragtime and blues guitarist of the late 1920s and early 1930s.
+As Atkins explained, "While I play alternate bass strings, which sounds more like a stride piano style, Merle played two bass strings simultaneously on the one and three beats, producing a more exciting solo rhythm, in my opinion.
+It was somewhat reminiscent of the great old Black players."
+The resemblance was no coincidence; Travis himself acknowledged the influence of Black guitarists such as Blind Blake, the foremost ragtime and blues guitarist of the late 1920s and early 1930s.

-Travis' style is explained and exemplified by Marcel Dadi on the DVD The Guitar of Merle Travis, which includes live video performances by Travis of classics such as "John Henry" and "Nine Pound Hammer" as well as transcriptions of Travis solos in tablature.
+Guitarist Marcel Dadi explains and exemplifies Travis' style on his DVD The Guitar of Merle Travis, which includes videos of Travis performing "John Henry" and "Nine Pound Hammer", and includes transcriptions of Travis solos in tablature.